 9. Rio Grande

-The Rio Grande flows south from the San Juan Mountain in southwest Colorado to the Gulf of Mexico.
+The Rio Grande is a giant at nearly 1,900 miles.
+In Colorado it flows south from the San Juan Mountain in southwest Colorado all the way through New Mexico, Texas, Mexico and into the Gulf of Mexico.
+Only a small portion of its overall length is in Colorado, but that stretch draws anglers from around the world.
 The Gold Medal Water section of this mighty river lies in San Juans between the towns of South Fork and Del Norte.
 Here, anglers have ample opportunities to catch trophy browns and rainbows.
 The best times to fish are from June through July, when the stone fly and mayfly hatches are in full swing.

 10. Spinney Mountain Reservoir

-Spinney Mountain Reservoir is one of the few Colorado reservoirs to earn a Gold Medal Water designation.
+Spinney Mountain Reservoir covers approximately 2,500 acres and is one of the few Colorado reservoirs to earn a Gold Medal Water designation.
 This scenic lake has great shoreline, fly fishing, belly boating and trolling opportunities.
-Spinney Mountain consistently offers up trophy rainbows, cutthroat and browns.
+Spinney Mountain consistently offers up trophy rainbows, cutthroat, and browns.
 The reservoir is wildly popular in the summertime, with the best fishing is in June.
+The lake does require a mandatory inspection of all trailers and boats upon entering and exiting the reservoir to protect against invasive hitchhikers like zebra mussels.
+This lake is also open on a seasonal basis.
+It normally closes sometime in November and stays closed through the winter until at least mid-April depending on the weather.

 11. The Dream Stream

-Though it's technically part of the South Platte (number 6 on the list), the Dream Stream deserves its own entry.
+Though it's technically part of the South Platte (number 6 on the list), the Dream Stream deserves its own entry as a world class trout fishery.
 Also known as the Charlie Meyers Recreation Area, it's probably the best-known fly fishing spot in the state, so don't expect to have it to yourself.
-The surrounding desert prairie provides for clean casting lines, and you can catch trophy rainbow, cutthroat and brown trout.
+The surrounding desert prairie provides for clean casting lines without worry of snagging a tree.
+The downside is that it can get a bit cold since there's nothing to block out the winds.
+However, for the anglers who stick out the conditions, there are plenty of trophy rainbow, cutthroat, and brown trout.

 12. Blue River

-The Blue River starts in Hoosier Pass and flows North through Breckenridge to the Colorado River.
+The Blue River is another tributary of the larger Colorado River.
+This one is about 65 miles in length and starts in Hoosier Pass and flows North through Breckenridge to the Colorado River.
 This beautiful river boasts some excellent trout fishing spots.
+Expect rainbows, browns, and cutthroats depending on the season.
+The waters of the Blue River have produced a few 20+ pound rainbows in the past.
+You'll need to hunt for them, but they are there.
 The Gold Water section of the river is called the Tail Water, located below Lake Dillon.
 This stretch is where fly anglers frequently catch monster-sized trout on imitation flies.